GenericMappingTools/gmt/doc_modern/rst/source/GMT_Compatibility.rst

    vector refers to the length of its head; all other quantities are given via modifiers (which have sensible default values).
 In particular, giving size as *vectorwidth/headlength/headwidth* is deprecated.
-See the :doc:`psxy` man page for a clear description of all modifiers.
+See the :doc:`plot` man page for a clear description of all modifiers.

 *  :doc:`blockmean`: The **-S** and **-Sz**